MicrosoftDocs/Hololens/hololens/includes/options-overview.md

 # [HoloLens 2](#tab/device)

 ## 1. Getting started
-Learn about the [HoloLens 2 (device only) edition](https://www.microsoft.com/hololens/buy).
 You can choose to use these devices in a commercial environment for your business.
 These devices can be set up to be powerful for any developer or organization.

 Every HoloLens 2 edition has the same hardware, the same [content in the box](../hololens2-hardware.md#hololens-components) and comes with the same [pre-installed software](../hololens2-hardware.md#pre-installed-software).